grafana/mimir/docs/sources/mimir/migrate/migrate-from-cortex.md

 ---
-title: "Migrate from Cortex to Grafana Mimir"
-menuTitle: "Migrate from Cortex"
+description:
-description: "Learn how to migrate your deployment of Cortex to Grafana Mimir to simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage."
+  Learn how to migrate your deployment of Cortex to Grafana Mimir to simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.
+menuTitle: Migrate from Cortex
+title: Migrate from Cortex to Grafana Mimir
 weight: 10
 ---

 # Migrate from Cortex to Grafana Mimir

 As an operator, you can migrate a Jsonnet deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
 The overview includes the steps required for any environment.
-To migrate deployment environments with Jsonnet, see [Migrate to Grafana Mimir using Jsonnent]({{< relref "#migrate-to-grafana-mimir-using-jsonnet" >}}).
+To migrate deployment environments with Jsonnet, see [Migrate to Grafana Mimir using Jsonnent]({{< relref ".#migrate-to-grafana-mimir-using-jsonnet" >}}).

 > **Note:** This document was tested with Cortex versions 1.10 and 1.11.
 It might work with more recent versions of Cortex, but that is not guaranteed.